Floatingjacob/ContactsExporter/README.md

 # ContactsExporter

+NOTE: THIS PROJECT WILL ONLY WORK ON LINUX (at the moment)

 exports all google contacts and embeds contact icons

 this program was tested with python 3.12 on linux mint